Open Accessibility Menu

 • If you have a specific concern with your thyroid, you should inform the technologist.

-• No risks are associated with a breast ultrasound.
+• No risks are associated with a thyroid ultrasound.
 Unlike X-rays, radiation is not involved with this test.

 What to Expect

-• You may be asked to remove clothes and to wear a gown during your exam.
+• You may be asked to remove clothing and to wear a gown during your exam.

 • You may need to remove jewelry in the area to be examined.